8 min read

-There’s been a lot of prep work to get to this stage, but there’s still one more decision to make– What online course creating platform will you use?
+There’s been a lot of prep work to get to this stage, but there’s still one more decision to make– which one of the many online course platforms will you use?

 There are so many different avenues to approach online course creation and each platform is tailored to either specific types of creators or how the creator chooses to teach.
 For example, you might really enjoy getting in front of a camera to teach a lesson while another teacher would rather create intricate slide shares as their main content material.
 The good news is there is an online course platform out there for each of you.

 If you’re ready to find your answer to this question, here are the online course platforms most used by our users:

 Teachable was created to be a simple, all-inclusive course platform filled with the features instructors need to create and sell online courses.
 They believe that everyone has valuable skills to share and so created a way that anyone could easily build a beautiful course to share those skills.

 Currently, Teachable has more than 20,000 active courses, more than 5 million students, and more than 10,000 instructors online.
 Those instructors choose Teachable for its simple and powerful learning tools, the complete ability to customize their assets, and the advanced marketing and analytics capabilities.